mrmckeb/typescript-plugin-css-modules/README.md

 The path to the `customRenderer` must be relative to the project root (i.e. `./myRenderer.js`).

 The custom renderer itself should be a JavaScript file.
-The function will be called with three arguments: a `css` string, an `options` object and an `compilerOptions` object that is defined in `tsconfig.json` the `tsc` used. (see [`options.ts`](https://github.com/mrmckeb/typescript-plugin-css-modules/blob/master/src/options.ts#L33-L41)).
+The function will be called with three arguments: a `css` string, an `options` object (see [`options.ts`](https://github.com/mrmckeb/typescript-plugin-css-modules/blob/master/src/options.ts#L33-L41)), and a `compilerOptions` object - which contains options as set in your `tsconfig.json`.
 It must be synchronous, and must return valid CSS.

 ```js
 module.exports = (css, { fileName, logger }) => {